-2.7 Meeting Schedule/Format
+Meeting Schedule/Format

-Meeting start times alternated between 4:00 p.m. and 5:00 p.m. to accommodate work schedules from members of the public who would likely attend either on behalf of their organization during the work day, or for those who preferred to attend after the work day (Figure 4).
+Meeting start times alternated between 4pm and 5pm to accommodate work schedules from members of the public who would likely attend on either behalf of their organization during the work day, or for those who preferred to attend after the work day.

-USACE used a hybrid meeting format that included both a presentation and one-on-one time with USACE experts.
-This proved to be beneficial to the public because it provided the opportunity to learn more about the project during the presentation and to talk to USACE staff about any remaining questions or individual concerns one on one.
+USACE used a hybrid meeting format which included both a presentation and one-on-one time with USACE experts.
+This proved to be beneficial to the public because it gave the opportunity to learn more about the project during the presentation and talk to USACE staff about any remaining questions or individual concerns one on one.

 Table 6 outlines the meeting format that was followed at each public scoping meeting.

 Figure 4.
-Welcome board at the Eugene Public Library.
+Photo of welcome board at entrance of the meeting room at the Eugene Public Library

 Table 6.
-Meeting schedule/format.
+Meeting Schedule/Format

-Time Agenda Item

-4:00 - 4:30pm Welcome/sign-in

-(or 5:00 - 5:30pm)

-4:30 - 5:15pm Presentation by USACE

-(or 5:30 - 6:15pm)

-5:15 - 6:30pm Open house with themed stations

-(or 6:15 - 7:30pm)

-6:00 - 6:30pm Repeated presentation for late arrivals
+Time Agenda Item 4:00 - 4:30pm (or 5:00 - 5:30pm) Welcome/Sign-In 4:30 - 5:15pm (or 5:30 - 6:15pm) Presentation by USACE 5:15 - 6:30pm (or 6:15 - 7:30pm) Open house with themed stations 6:00 - 6:30pm (or 7pm - 7:30pm) Repeated presentation for late arrivals

-(or 7pm - 7:30pm)

-While the meeting schedule allocated time for a repeated presentation for late arrivals, it did not prove to be necessary as most attendees arrived on time for the first presentation.
+While the meeting schedule allocated time for a repeated presentation for late arrivals, it did not prove to be necessary as the large majority of attendees arrived on time for the first presentation.
 USACE staff extended the open house with themed stations during the time originally planned for the repeated presentation because most meeting participants stayed after the presentation to speak with USACE staff.